p058/p058.github.io/_posts/2017-02-10-word2vec-apps.markdown

 ```

 Now we have a model that maps words to vector but we want to map app Id's to vector and each app Id has a set of words in its description,
-so we have few options to do the mapping.
+so we have few options to do the mapping from app to vector.
 a) take an average of all vectors corresponding to word list for an app
-b) append the vectors corresponding to all words for an app (the sizes of vectors could vary for each app so you may have to
+b) append the vectors corresponding to all words for an app (the sizes of vectors could vary for each app since each app could have different number
- limit the number of dimensions in this case)
+of words in its description, so you may have to limit the size of the resultant vector in this case)
 c) take a weighted average of the word vectors where the weights are calculated as tf-idf scores for the words.
 (For ex:
 if App1 --> (word1, word2, word3)
 and word1 --> vec1, word2 --> vec2, word3 --> vec3
-App1 --> vec1*tf1+vec2*tf2+vec3*tf3
+then App1 --> vec1*tf1+vec2*tf2+vec3*tf3 where tf1, tf2, tf3 are tf-idf scores for word1, word2, word3 respectively
 )

-Features extracted using weighted average seems to have more semantic meaning.
+Option a,b are straightforward.
+Lets do option c

-Lets get tf-idf scores for all the words
+Get tf-idf scores for all the words

 ```python
 from collections import Counter